Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 The Storehouse is certainly one of the Bible’s key financial principles.
 God uses storehouses and recommends storehouses dozens of times in the Scriptures.
 He also warns against misuse of storehouses.
 They are to be used to help others, not just ourselves.
 Then He will bless them for His glory.

-Genesis 41 & 42 describes how God saved his people through storehouses another time when Joseph collected the grain of Egypt into large storehouses.
+Genesis 41-42 describes how God saved his people again through storehouses when Joseph collected the grain of Egypt into large storehouses.
 Because of these storehouses the family of Israel was saved from the drought which would otherwise have destroyed them, and they were given land and provision in Egypt.

 In Deuteronomy 28:8 we read: